 The importance of AWS security is, naturally, very critical because of how much sensitive data tends to be stored in the cloud.
 However, it may be compromised because of the customer’s misunderstanding of shared responsibility or the ease at which major infrastructure changes can be made by anyone with the proper authorization.

 To mitigate security risks, you should follow most, if not all of the AWS security best practices mentioned above, such as implementing Multi-Factor Authentication, Identity and Access Management, AWS Shield, AWS KMS and performing regular vulnerability scans, among other things.
-And if at any point you find it difficult to set up a secure cloud environment, don’t hesitate to contact a team of AWS security experts like OMI for help.
+If at any point you find it difficult to set up a secure cloud environment, don’t hesitate to contact a team of AWS security experts like OMI for help.